SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 which makes the unwrapped value available inside the block of code.

-..
-TODO: Just --> they are not limited to integers

-Switches support any kind of data, not just integers, and the matching criteria can be more complex than simple comparison.
+Switches support any kind of data and a wide variety of comparison operations --- they aren't limited to integers and tests for equality.

 .. testcode::